 The consolidated financial statements are presented in United States Dollars ("US\$") which is also the functional currency of the Company.

 2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs")

-In the current year, the Group has applied the following amendments to IFRSs and a new interpretation issued by the International Accounting Standards Board (the "IASB") and IFRS Interpretation Committee (the "IFRIC") of the IASB for the first time:
+In the current year, the Group has applied the following amendments to IFRSs issued by the International Accounting Standards Board (the "IASB") for the first time: